Ashfield-Colborne Lakefront Association ... 2008-05-23

 Representation and communication

 Representation in ACLA is voluntary.
 Each participating lakefront association provides a "Communications Coordinator" and a designated backup, and the Steering Committee provides overall coordination.
-ACLA meetings are held at least once a year, and ACW Council members are invited to attend.

 Member concerns: 2002 survey results